 Want to talk in this practice tip about how we learn the golf swing.
 We have discussed many times before, but it was of interest Todd, myself, Brent, Ken Martin and the Director of Golf at the Cowboy Club (Ft.
 Worth) (previously the director of instruction at the Byron Nelson Golf Academy) sat down to dinner last night and discussed how our students learn.
-Those that are affective learners and those that have a little more difficulty mastering what we are teaching them.
-It was interesting that the conversation seems to always come back to what Todd and I call the “Wax On / Wax Off” theory.
+Those that are effective learners and those that have a little more difficulty mastering what we are teaching them.
+It was interesting that the conversation seems to always come back to what Todd and I call the “Wax On/Wax Off” theory.
 We didn’t term this phrase (in fact, I think we may have heard it on the golf channel years ago) – but it is SO TRUE it seems to fit all golfers trying to learn any methodology.

 Let me explain.

 Do you remember the movie “Karate Kid”.
 (I know I’m going to mess up the names, so I’ll apologize early).

 Ralph Maccio (Daniel LaRusso/the karate kid) is getting beat up at his new school by a bunch of kids that know karate.
 (At that time he had known nothing about martial arts).
 The gentleman and resident handyman Mr. M (a master of martial arts) decides to help him learn to defend himself.